USB Tethering on Windows 10 Easily!

 Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version – you’ll be prompted to upgrade when you click Update All).

-After updating drivers, restart your laptop.
+4) Restart your laptop.
 Then check to see if you can access the Internet on your Windows 10 via USB tethering.

 1) On your keyboard, press Windows logo key and X at the same time to invoke the quick access menu.